 The side of the car is distinguished by a contour crease that runs across the top of the front fender and then arcs through the doors before kicking up over the rear door handle to meet the rear light, lending the rear fender a muscular outline as it does.
 Chrome window surrounds and a bright strip below the doors adds further detail, while large, bright 19-inch wheels cram the wheel housings to emphasize a solid stance.

 A fast roofline reduces the impression of size, so it is a surprise when you discover just how much interior space the design allows.
-Mercedes and Lexus have to field long-wheelbase models to be comparable.
+Lexus has yet to field a comparable long-wheelbase model.
 And the sleek Hyundai roof doesn't hurt rear-seat headroom much, either.
-The Equus is 0.8-inch shorter and 0.6-inch wider than a Lexus LS 460 L yet the Hyundai has 7.3 cubic feet more interior space than the Lexus does.
+The Equus is 1.9-inches shorter and 0.6-inch wider than the 2013 Lexus LS 460 L, yet the Hyundai offers 2.2 inches more rear seat leg room.
+The Lexus scores higher for rear seat head room and hip room, but by less than half an inch in each measurement.

 Contemporary instrumentation technology makes for an attractive display, and the main gauges are large and legible.
 A driver's information display is incorporated into the IP, providing all trip and vehicle status alerts, with accompanying audible warnings when appropriate.